Savastyl/Multi/README.md

     - List of articles populated from author's created articles or author's favorited articles

 <br />

+## Conclusion
+By following these steps, you should have a working CI/CD pipeline for your RealWorld example app using Azure DevOps - Jenkins - GitHub Actions.
+This pipeline can be easily adapted to work with other Node.js applications and can be further customized to meet your specific needs.

 [![Brought to you by Thinkster](https://raw.githubusercontent.com/gothinkster/realworld/master/media/end.png)](https://thinkster.io)